-Lower Gastrointestinal Surgery
+Gastrointestinal Surgery

 The Digestive Disease Center was established in 1965 by Honorary professor Komei Nakayama and has been a driving force in the treatment of digestive diseases in Japan.
-In the field of colorectal surgery, minimally invasive surgery has been progressing, and laparoscopic surgery and robot-assisted surgery are used in the majority of surgeries.
-In the graduate school, we focus on the exploration of specialized fields and advanced medical research, and our themes include the introduction of AI to recognize the images of minimally invasive surgery, remote system and AI-based evaluation in laparoscopic surgery education, and advanced advanced medical research such as regenerative medicine and gene therapy.
-Colorectal cancer has become the most common cancer in Japan, and recently, the results of radiation and chemotherapy have been remarkable.
+In the field of gastrointestinal surgery, minimally invasive surgery has been progressing, and laparoscopic surgery and robotic surgery are used in the majority of surgeries.
+In the graduate school, we focus on the exploration of specialized fields and advanced medical research, and our themes include radiological and endoscopic images, minimally invasive surgery, chemotherapy and radiotherapy for malignat diseases, surgical and medicational treatment for inflammatory bowel diseases and AI-based evaluation in laparoscopic and robotic surgery.
 We need to work on new clinical research incorporating these treatments other than surgery.
-We train future colorectal surgeons who can understand treatment strategies from a broad perspective as well as improve surgical techniques.
+We train future gastrointestinal surgeons who can understand treatment strategies from a broad perspective as well as improve surgical techniques.